 In accordance with the Lean startup approach, after the design of the business model canvas, we need to proceed to Customer Development and go directly to customers and conduct interviews with them.
 Although it seems to be no problem to conduct an interview with the “citizens” segment, an interview with state authorities will not be so easy.
 Moreover, most likely it will not be possible to apply the widely used now scheme “first find a client — then make a product for him”, due to the fact that it is necessary to come to government agencies and show a ready-made solution, at least MVP, with a good description of benefits, the presentation of which will be addressed to the officials.
 That is, we may have to apply the approach “make a product first — and there is no problem to find a customer” that is considered to be outdated nowadays.
 Or we need a cool high-level negotiator who can conduct interviews with governments and convince them, for example, to implement an E-Government pilot project within a package 1.

-We have just analyzed briefly an ambitious idea of providing services of GaaS solutions outsourcing — establishing a business offering outsourcing development of E-Government solutions.
-We have defined the reasons why the project idea seems not so impossible to realize as well as some weaknesses of the project.
+We have just analyzed briefly an ambitious startup idea of providing services of GaaS solutions outsourcing — establishing a business offering outsourcing development of E-Government solutions.
+We have defined the reasons why the startup idea seems not so impossible to realize as well as some weaknesses of the project.
 Obviously, the project itself is highly complicated in comparison with, for example, a development of an e-commerce portal or document flow automation application.
 It is an extreme responsibility to carry on such a project due to its planned scale.

-It should be noted also that the product owner that leads this project has not only just analyze and understand the internal processes of states-clients, but also has to understand that the project really makes people’s’ life better.
+It should be noted also that the product owner that leads this startup idea development has not only just analyze and understand the internal processes of states-clients, but also has to understand that the project really makes people’s’ life better.
 We have indicated that there are 2 user segments: government authorities and citizens that in fact, use the results of the project.
 So the product owner has to understand the product is extremely useful for a society.

 The development perspective of the project is similar to the humanity lifetime, about several generations till the moment when the system will be critically updated.